View Wayne Newton's Obituary on press-citizen.com and share memories

 Leading the way to Heaven were Wayne's parents, Donald and Neoma Newton, Nancy's parents Martin and Hazel Feiden, Nancy's step-mother Evelyn Feiden, son-in-law Dave Mortensen, brothers-in-law Vic Lahn, Bill Majewsky, Arne Olsen and sisters-in-law Carol Olsen and Janet Feiden.

-In lieu of flowers, memorials may be directed to either the Christopher J. Rempfer Scholarship Fund (c/o Grace Lutheran Church) to provide financial assistance for future church workers, the , the Kirkwood Foundation (Wayne Newton Endowed Scholarship), or a in care of Wayne Newton, in honor of his service to others.
+In lieu of flowers, memorials may be directed to either the Christopher J. Rempfer Scholarship Fund (c/o Grace Lutheran Church) to provide financial assistance for future church workers, the Wounded Warrior Project, the Kirkwood Foundation (Wayne Newton Endowed Scholarship), or a in care of Wayne Newton, in honor of his service to others.

 Online condolences may be left at www.phillipsfuneralhomes.com